 Nepal Earthquake Response

-Our team arrived in Nepal on May 5 and began meeting immediate needs as soon as they hit the ground.
-We provided relief which included 6.4 tonnes of food aid, the construction of nine Transitional Learning Centres and the provision of shelter and household items for almost 300 families.
+We provided relief which included 6.4 tonnes of food aid, the construction of nine Transitional Learning Centres for around 1,000 kids, and the provision of shelter and household items for 540 families.

 We would like to say a heartfelt thank you to everyone who has made IDV’s Nepal response possible so far.
 This includes, but is not limited to GlobalGiving, Pukka Pies, AirAsia Indonesia, Medic One Indonesia, Mountain Quests, the Indonesian Social Media Community.
-A special thanks also go to Tri Clay.
+A special thanks also go to Tri Clay and Ruth Heyes.